Think you need heavy dumbbells or endless gym hours for sculpted arms? Think again.

 Start with wall push-ups, then progress to inclined push-ups (using a chair), then to standard push-ups.
 The lower you go, the more of your bodyweight you lift — making it harder.

-The following table illustrates how progressing gradually with bodyweight arm workout should be done:
+The following table illustrates how progressing gradually with a bodyweight arm workout should be done:

 Week | Focus | Suggested Change |